 As a young man I spent years trying to decipher the stony response I got when people found out my church denomination.
 I finally discovered there was an impression circulating that painted us as Christians who are “too certain by half.”
 Others could see shades of gray; we were said to see only in black and white.
 Some debated and dialogued; we were accused of making only pronouncements.

-I can take some comfort in knowing that mine is not the only church to be caricatured in such a two-dimensional fashion.
-Some of the things said about us are the very same accusations thrown at “fundamentalist” churches of all types.
-The world doesn’t like the fact that while they devolve ever further into lawlessness, we have definitive stands opposing abortion, adultery, euthanasia, homosexuality, premarital sex, pornography, and more.
+I took some comfort in knowing these same accusations are thrown at other conservative churches too.
+The world doesn’t like that while they devolve into lawlessness, God’s people will firmly oppose abortion, adultery, euthanasia, homosexuality, premarital sex, pornography, and more.

-But this negative stereotype, while not entirely fair, isn’t baseless either.
-While we do, and should, speak out clearly on issues on which God’s Word speaks clearly, there are occasions where we express certainty about issues that aren’t certain.
+So the accusation wasn’t entirely fair… but it wasn’t baseless either.
+While Christians should speak out clearly on whatever issues God’s Word speaks on clearly, we sometimes express certainty about issues that aren’t so certain.

 The point here is not to dispute that the Bible gives direction on these issues – it does.
-But when we act as if an issue is clear-cut, when in truth the biblical position on an issue is only discernible after extended study, then we will be seen as unreasonable and even arrogant.
+But when we act as if an issue is clear-cut when the biblical position is only discernible after extended study, then we will be seen as unreasonable and even arrogant.
 Our attitude will ensure that people who might learn from us, won’t want to talk to us.

 It’s important, then, to remember that while the Bible addresses many issues, it does not speak directly to all issues.

 In his book Reformed Journalism, Marvin Olasky provides a helpful analogy, comparing the Bible’s various degrees of direction to the six classes of whitewater rapids.
 Class One rapids can be navigated by anyone, while Class Six rapids are all but impossible.